 4. Identify your Competitors: It's just as vital to get to know your competition as it is to get to know your audience.
 Investigate them, figure out how you differ from them, and then emphasize that distinction in your marketing messaging.
 If your competitor is recognized for being the cheapest, for example, you might want to emphasize in your communications why quality is more essential than price.

 5. Create guidelines for your brand: Consider how to connect your brand and audience in your marketing once you've figured out who they are.
 Your logo, colors, typefaces, tone of voice, and more will all be covered in your creative brand guidelines.
-It will assist any designers and marketers you deal with in telling your brand's story and effectively communicating your message, as well as ensuring brand consistency by marketing and advertising.
+It will assist any designers and marketers you deal with in telling your brand's story and effectively communicating your message, as well as ensuring brand consistency by Digital marketing and advertising.

 3 FACTORS TO AVOID WHEN PLANNING FOR YOUR BRAND MARKETING STRATEGY